 Black Mountain fishing and camping

 Trout fishing and camping combine in the wilds of the Brecon Beacons National Park.
-Newly opened (July 2019) Black Mountain Fishing offers a ‘back to basics’ outdoors experience where you can rock up, pitch your tent, catch a trout then cook it for supper on the BBQ.
+Opened in July 2019, Black Mountain Fishing offers a ‘back to basics’ outdoors experience where you can rock up, pitch your tent, catch a trout then cook it for supper on the BBQ.

 The tranquil fishery is in the western side of the Beacons, with long mountain walks and stunning views nearby.
 Facilities are limited (as is the phone signal!) but this is all part of the appeal – a wilderness getaway where you can focus on enjoying the fresh air and good fishing.

 The fishery is regularly stocked with a wide variety of exotic trout species – including golden and spartic, as well as brown and rainbow.
 A coarse fishing lake is coming soon, adding to the already diverse variety of fishing on the site.
 Any method is allowed, fly fishing, worm or spinning, making the venue ideal for family visits.

 Check out the Black Mountain Fishing Facebook page for booking details.

 Located in the rolling green foothills of the Cambrian Mountains high above Lampeter, Springwater Lakes has a total of five fishing lakes where you can catch anything from carp, bream and tench, to trout, roach and perch using whatever fishing method you choose.